IanMadd/academic/content/portfolio/Data_Tables.md

 6: C 3 20
 ```

-Using `duplicated` we can see that there are two rows `TRUE` that are identical to other rows that have already been displayed.
+`Duplicated` will return **TRUE** if a row is identical to a previous row.
+In this example there are two rows that are identical to other rows.

 ```{r}
 > duplicated(DT)